Organic Blue Oyster Mushroom Grain spawn

 What is the ideal temperature?

-For best results: 12–20°C in general, with a cooler initial phase at 10–15°C to trigger fruiting.
+For best results, aim for a temperature of 12–20°C in general, with a cooler initial phase at 10–15°C to trigger fruiting.

 Do we need some light?